beaverbuilder/documentation/docs/general/account-billing/change-email-address-or-password-for-your-beaver-builder-account.md

 ### Email Address

-Please [contact support](https://www.wpbeaverbuilder.com/beaver-builder-support/) should you need to change your email address
+Please [contact support](https://www.wpbeaverbuilder.com/beaver-builder-support/) should you need to change your email address.

 ### Password